 Cunnings: When Gundersen said the brunt of these mines are on Native American lands, he wasn’t kidding.
 And speaking of South Dakota, the Sioux Tribe and uranium mines, we want to introduce you to a lady named Charmaine White Face – one of the top Native American activists in the battle to clean up these deadly mine sites.
 Here’s what she had to say in one of her group’s videos:

-Charmaine White Face (excerpt from Defenders of the Black Hills video): Dr. Lilias Jarding in her research that she completed in 2010 called Uranium Activities’ Impacts on Lakota Territory talked about, not only what was happening on the Northern Great Plains, but also in Colorado.
+Charmaine White Face: Dr. Lilias Jarding in her research that she completed in 2010 called Uranium Activities’ Impacts on Lakota Territory talked about, not only what was happening on the Northern Great Plains, but also in Colorado.
 All of these are abandoned open-pit uranium mines.
 397 in Montana, 2103 in Wyoming, 113 in North Dakota, 272 in South Dakota, and 387 in northern Colorado, for a total of 3272.

 This is an abandoned open-pit uranium mine on the southwestern edge of the Black Hills.
 Here you see it again, and back here you can see the Black Hills.
 This is called the Darrow Pits Mine.
 If you put it all together in one box, it would be about a mile-square.
 The thing about the Darrow Pits Mine is that they are only 40 miles from Mt.
 Rushmore.
 Millions of tourists travel to Mt.
 Rushmore every year not knowing that they are breathing in radioactive dust, and the water that they drink in the motels in Rapid City contains uranium.